Chapter 14.09.260

 Signs that do not conform to the provisions of this chapter and are erected after their effective date without obtaining required permits are declared to be unlawful and a public nuisance.

 A. Authority.
 The Director of Community Development is authorized to enforce and administer this chapter.
-All violations of this chapter shall be subject to enforcement remedies, penalties, and abatement as provided by Chapter 8.10 of this code, Abatement to Public Nuisance, and Division 14.25, Enforcement Procedures.
+All violations of this chapter shall be subject to enforcement remedies, penalties, and abatement as provided by Chapters 8.10, Abatement of Public Nuisance, and 14.25, Enforcement Procedures, of this code.
 All costs associated with removal and/or abatement shall be paid for by the sign owner.

 B. Abandoned Signs.
 Abandoned signs shall be removed within 60 calendar days after being abandoned.